hexagontk/hexagon/site/pages/index.md

 * **Properly Tested**: The project's coverage is checked in every Pull Request.
 It is also stress-tested at [TechEmpower Frameworks Benchmark][benchmark].

-[^2]: However, you can replace the core DI implementation with any other library.

 [benchmark]: https://www.techempower.com/benchmarks

 # Not in Scope
 * **Kotlin Native**: because of the added complexity of Kotlin Native, focus will be set on the JVM platform, native binaries' generation will rely on GraalVM.

 # Architecture
 How Hexagon fits in your architecture in a picture.

 !!!
 Note